hanegraaff/stock-advisor-software-redux/README.md

 ```

 ## Caching of financial data
-All financial data is saved to a local cache to reduce throttling and API limits when using the Intrinio API.
+All financial data is saved to a local cache to reduce throttling and API limits when using the Yahoo Finance API.
 As of this version the data is set to never expire, and the cache will grow to a maximum size of 4GB.

 The cache is located in the following path: